-2012 Coast Guard's Final Rule on Standards for Living Organisms in Ships' Ballast Water Discharged in U.S. Waters schedule based upon a vessel's construction date and ballast capacity.
-The earliest implementation date for a BWMS is December 1, 2013.
+2012 Coast Guard's Final Rule on Standards for Living Organisms in Ships' Ballast Water Discharged in U.S. Waters

 On March 23, 2012, the Coast Guard established a ballast water discharge standard for U.S. waters and a Coast Guard type-approval process for ballast water management systems.
 This process established requirements for designing, testing, installing, and operating equipment on board vessels.
-The Final Rule included an implementation